dlt-interoperability/rsa-accumulator/readme.md

   Stateless Blockchains, Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), vol 11692, pp 561-586

+## TODO

+- Write some notes on the selection of the RSA modulus size.
+How does this relate to security?
+- Write some notes on the prime certainty constant used.
+- Delete function using the trapdoor function